kaanaksit/odak/docs/course/fundamentals.md

 ## Conclusion
-We covered a lot of grounds in terms of coding standards, how to organize a project repository, and how basic things work in odak and torch.
+We covered a lot of grounds in terms of coding standards, how to organize a project repository, and how basic things work in odak and Torch.
 Please ensure you understand the essential information in this section.
 Please note that we will use this information in this course's following sections and stages.